 EMBASSY OF SRI LANKA COMMEMORATES RAMADAN

-in May a Sangika Dana was held at the Embassy to commemorate Wesak
+January.
+In May a Sangika Dana was held at the Embassy to commemorate

-Poya Day.
-Commemorative events will be held in December to celebrate
+Wesak Poya Day and a commemorative event will be held in December

 In his remarks at the ceremony, Ambassador Bernard A.B.
 Goonetilleke,

-A reception followed the breaking of the fast
+reception followed the breaking of the fast and Maghrib Prayers.